-Alicia Cardina began working at Carolina Day School in 2010.
+Alicia Cardina is a Grade 5 teacher and joined Carolina Day School in 2010.
 After earning her undergraduate degree in psychology and music at Hamilton College, Alicia went to Lesley University to earn her Master of Elementary Education.
 She then accepted a teaching position at the Antilles School on St. Thomas, USVI, and taught first and second grade for three years on island.
 During her teaching career she has received the level I and II trainings in Responsive Classroom, a week long training at Harvard Project Zero Classroom, and most recently a training in leading Paideia Seminars.
 She recently became a Consulting Teacher for Responsive Classroom, which enables her to teach the Responsive Classroom approach throughout the nation during the summers.

 After the three years in the Caribbean, Alicia moved to San Lucas Sacatepequez, Guatemala to volunteer at the Casa Shalom Orphanage and Colegio Shalom (school).

 “That was an incredible experience; one that broadened my appreciation for Latin American culture while learning from and helping others in unique and challenging situations,” said Alicia.

 Alicia also has an extensive background in vocal and instrumental music that she brings to her position at CDS.
 “I have a love for singing, writing music, playing piano, guitar, and dance,” said Alicia.